MCP Server + CLI

 Blossom

 Media uploads to Blossom servers.
-Upload, list, and delete blobs with authenticated requests.
+Upload, list, delete, mirror, verify, repair, discover servers, and manage storage.

 Groups